You are here

 For the Class of 2019 and beyond: In 2019, the Legislature established multiple graduation pathway options (HB 1599), so that students have multiple ways to demonstrate their readiness to graduate from high school.
 For math, students can either demonstrate proficiency in one of the pathways with a specific math component (state assessment, dual credit, AP/IB/Cambridge, SAT/ACT, or a transition course), or by completing the CTE sequence or ASVAB pathway.
 (Clarifying note: Students who pursue these pathways (ASVAB or CTE) do not need to meet English and math requirements separately.
 English and math content are embedded in both pathways—and a student who meets either the ASVAB standard or the CTE pathway requirements has met the graduation pathway requirement.)

-For previous gaduating classes: In 2013, the Legislature specified the assessment requirement for the graduating Classes of 2008 to 2019 (EHB 1450).
+For previous graduating classes: In 2013, the Legislature specified the assessment requirement for the graduating Classes of 2008 to 2019 (EHB 1450).
 Students in the Classes of 2015 to 2018 will be graduating during years when the state will be transitioning to assessments aligned to new math standards, the Common Core State Standards.
 Students in these classes will have several options for meeting their math assessment requirement, including passing an EOC or passing the 11th grade Smarter Balanced assessment (SBAC).
 The score required for graduation on the SBAC was determined by the SBE and can be found on our Graduation Pathways Options web page.

 Graduation requirements for the classes of 2019 to 2024, including required assessments or the graduation pathway options (depending on graduation year), are available on the SBE website.